-- > Which Mac laptop is best for battery life?
+- > Which MacBook is the best value for money?

-- > Which Mac laptop is best for storage?
+- > Best Mac laptop for portability

-- > Which Mac laptop is fastest?
+- > Best Mac laptop for storage

 - > Best Mac laptop for work